Russell Hantz: Information leaks

 In 2011, Hantz was accused of violating his Survivor contract by leaking information regarding the show's results.
 Late in the previous year, a man named Jim Early was sued by executive producer and Survivor creator Mark Burnett's DJB Inc., for successfully spoiling Survivor: Samoa and Survivor: Heroes vs. Villains on a Survivor fansite known as Survivor Sucks.
 The lawsuit accused Early of "misappropriation of trade secrets” and "tortious interference with contract."
 The charges were dropped on January 13, 2011, after Early provided to an attorney an email, which allegedly confirmed Hantz as source of the spoilers.
 Early claims that he had originally made contact with Hantz via telephone to warn him that someone had posted his private information online, but that Hantz had recontacted him later and begun revealing accurate information about the show's outcome, which Early posted to the fansite.
 Thus far, no legal action has been taken against Hantz, although contestants who reveal information regarding a season's results may face liquidated damages of $5 million.
 In an interview with USA Today, Hantz denied the accusations, commenting, "See, that's another thing.
-I am the villain, and its unfair that people perceive me that way, and they throw out things that's not fair to me or my family, and I guess I got to deal with it.
+I am the villain, and it's unfair that people perceive me that way, and they throw out things that's not fair to me or my family, and I guess I got to deal with it.
 I'm not sure if I'm supposed to comment on this or not, but it is 100% false."